everyday-cc/ai/_news/2022-08-18-google-robot-tech-can-understand-you-on-a-human-level.md

     isCached: true

 related:
-  - title: "Google Robot Tech Can Understand You on a Human Level"
+  - title: "Google Teaches Robots to Understand You on a Human Level"
     excerpt: "AI language skills let you command robots in plain English and help them navigate the chaos of the real world."
     publishedDateTime: 2022-08-17T17:26:00Z
     webUrl: "https://www.cnet.com/tech/computing/ai-language-skills-coax-google-robots-into-the-real-world/"